WHAT DERMATOLOGISTS WANT YOU TO KNOW ABOUT SUNSCREENS

-Every month is UV Safety Month, and it’s the most important month of the year to protect skin from sun exposure.
-While almost everyone enjoys spending time outdoors, many people believe that sunscreen is optional.
-As dermatologists, we know sunscreen should always be worn outdoors.
-Still, it is important to understand the full reasons for, and all the benefits of, wearing sunscreen to inform your patients’ practices for summer.
+Even though every month should be UV Safety Month, July is the most important month of the year to protect skin from sun exposure.
+Although almost everyone enjoys spending time outdoors, many people think that using sunscreen is optional.
+As dermatologists, we know to always wear sunscreen when outdoors.
+Nevertheless, it is important to understand all the reasons and benefits of wearing sunscreen in order to educate your patients for their summer practices.

 WHY SHOULD I WEAR SUNSCREEN?

-Light comes in a wide spectrum of wavelengths, and shorter wavelength light has higher energy.
-Light emitted from the sun doesn’t just contain visible light; rather, it contains ultraviolet (UV) light as well, which has more energy.
-UV light can be broken into subcategories: UVA (long-wavelength), UVB (medium-wavelength), and UVC (short-wavelength).
+Light comes in a broad spectrum of wavelengths, and short wavelength light has higher energy.
+The light emitted by the sun contains not only visible light, but also ultraviolet (UV) light, which is more aggressive.
+UV light can be divided into subcategories: UVA (long wavelength), UVB (medium wavelength) and UVC (short wavelength).

-All three types of UV light have dangerously high amounts of energy, and when skin is exposed to these wavelengths, it causes sunburn and irritation.
-Even when skin doesn’t burn, long-term exposure to high-energy light in both the UV and visible regions of the spectrum causes skin to show more signs of aging such as hyperpigmentation, lines and wrinkles, and it can also significantly increase the risk of skin cancer.
+All three types of UV light have dangerously high energy and when the skin is exposed to these wavelengths, can cause sunburn and irritation.
+Even if the skin does not burn, prolonged exposure to either UV rays or visible spectrum rays causes an increase in signs of skin aging, such as hyperpigmentation, fine lines and wrinkles, and may also significantly increase the risk of skin cancer.

-Fortunately, sunscreen can prevent, and in some cases reverse, these negative effects of sun exposure.
-Sunscreens contain ingredients designed to repel light in different regions of the spectrum, whether it’s UV or visible.
-This protects against damage and preserve the health of the skin in the long term.
+Fortunately, sunscreens can prevent, and in some cases reverse, these negative effects of sun exposure.
+Sunscreens contain ingredients designed to repel light in different regions of the spectrum, whether UV or visible.
+They thus protect against damage and preserve the health of the skin in the long term.

 WHAT MAKES A GOOD SUNSCREEN?

-We could have a lengthy discussion on the benefits of certain ingredients and the hazards of others, but these are not, ultimately, what makes the best sunscreen.
-Instead, we believe that the best sunscreen is the one that someone actually takes out of the bottle and wears.
+We could have a long discussion about the benefits of some ingredients and the dangers of others, but those are not, ultimately, the things that make the best sunscreen.
+Instead, we believe the best sunscreen is the one you take out of the bottle and wear.

 People avoid wearing sunscreen for a number of reasons.
-Some people don’t like the smell, and others are rightly worried about the safety of certain ingredients.
+Some don't like the smell, others are rightly concerned about the safety of certain ingredients.
 But whatever the reasons, wearing sunscreen is imperative for skin health.
-Even “dangerous” additives in sunscreens are typically not as dangerous as not wearing sunscreen.
+Even "dangerous" additives in sunscreens are usually not as dangerous as not wearing any.

-Essentially, it doesn’t really matter which sunscreen a person wears, so long as they wear one.
+Actually, it doesn't really matter what type of sunscreen you use, as long as you wear one.

-HOW DO WE GET MORE PEOPLE TO WEAR SUNSCREEN?
+HOW TO ENCOURAGE MORE PEOPLE TO WEAR SUNSCREEN?

-Since wearing sunscreen is so important, it helps to make quality sunscreen products that people enjoy.
-If they want to wear it, they’re much more likely to.
+Since sunscreen use is so important, it helps to make quality sunscreens that people enjoy.
+If they feel like putting it on, they'll be much more likely to do so.